 Once again, the Trussell Trust can help you.
 Enter your postcode on this link and they will show you the Food Banks in your area.
 You may be completely unaware that they are even there.
 Check out the times your local food bank is open as mine was only open twice a week for 3 hours at a time.
 If this isn’t convenient to you then check your local Food Bank’s website as they may have donation points at local supermarkets.

 - Pasta sauce

 - Tea or coffee

 However it is important you check your local Food Bank website to see what they need.
 This is what my local Food Bank currently advise.

 The Reverend’s Reverse Advent Calendar

-So we are launching this today but it officially starts on the 3rd November.
-I have a plan to do something different this year, which will be made even MORE different due to the fact that we are going into lockdown, again.
+So we are launching this today on the 1st November.
 It will be harder to get hold of the food everyday but not as hard as it must be to be dependent on a foodbank.
 I will be posting on Twitter about this using the hashtag #FoodbankAdvent so you can see what I’m donating.
 You will also be able to use this Hashtag to see what the other UK Money Bloggers are doing.

-Feel free to join us – there will be more blog posts outlining how you can help and other ideas to support your local feedbank.
+Feel free to join us – there will be more blog posts outlining how you can help and other ideas to support your local foodbank.